dternyak/dternyak.github.io/_posts/2016-02-28-react-redux-flask.md

 -----
 <hr>

-A modern web application is probably going to have a back-end and front-end.
+A modern web application is going to have a back-end and front-end.

-Sometimes the back-end will be a BaaS (back-end as a service) like Firebase, but Flask is another popular option (especially if you're using python).
+Sometimes the back-end will be a BaaS (back-end as a service) like Firebase, but most people will write their own custom backend.
+Flask is a popular option if you're using python.

 Now, for the front-end, there are two options.
 One is a back-end rendered template, which Jinja2 is a good option for.
-The other is an SPA (single-page application).
-These websites are dynamic and respond to the user without reloading (think Facebook or Google Maps).
+The other is to use a SPA (single-page application).
+These websites are dynamic and respond to the user without reloading.

-These are becoming increasingly popular.
 React is a popular choice for building SPA's, but it requires putting together a lot of other microlibraries to get everything working smoothly (for example, you need a library like redux to store data, and a library like react-redux-router to handle the front-end routing).

-This is a sample application that has everything built for you so you can get to building the app itself.
+React-Redux-Flask is a sample application that has everything setup for you so you can get to building the app itself.

 It includes: